FlatFilers/demo-agent/documents/dynamic.md

 The `workbook:submitAction` has been configured to respond to the submit action on our Workbook.
 But the Workbook itself is configured dynamically via the `space:configure` listener.

-## Create a space
+## Initializing your dynamic configuration

 With the above code running on our Agent, we simply create a new space taking care to include the `autoConfigure: true` parameter.
 This parameter triggers the publication of the `space:configure` event that we're listening for.
-But you can do far more that simply creating a Workbook.
+But you can do far more than adding a Workbook.
 See our other examples for further possibilities.

 ## Further documentation